spyder-ide/spyder/spyder/utils/help/tutorial.rst

 Objects in the Variable Explorer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Right-clicking on objects in the Variable Explorer displays options to plot and analyze these further.
+Right-clicking on objects in the :guilabel:`Variable Explorer` displays options to plot and analyze these further.

 Double-clicking on simple variables allows them to be edited directly, and double-clicking on objects opens a new window that displays their contents and often allows them to be edited.